 The forward-looking statements are based on our beliefs, assumptions and expectations of our future performance, taking into account all information currently available to us.
 These beliefs, assumptions and expectations are subject to risks and uncertainties and can change as a result of many possible events or factors, not all of which are known to us or are within our control.
 If a change occurs, our business, financial condition, liquidity and results of operations may vary materially from those expressed in our forward-looking statements.
-Factors and events that could cause our business, financial condition, liquidity and results of operations to vary materially include, among other things, factors and events that affect Athene's business, operations, financial condition, liquidity and prospects, general economic conditions, securities market conditions, private equity market conditions, the level and volatility of interest rates and equity prices, competitive conditions, liquidity of global markets, international and regional political conditions, regulatory and legislative developments, monetary and fiscal policy, investor sentiment, availability and cost of capital, technological changes and events, outcome of legal proceedings, changes in currency values, inflation, credit ratings and the size, volume and timing of transactions, as well as, other risks described elsewhere in this report and our prospectus.
+Factors and events that could cause our business, financial condition, liquidity and results of operations, financial condition, liquidity and results of operations, financial condition, liquidity and prospects, general economic conditions, securities market conditions, private equity market conditions, the level and volatility of interest rates and equity prices, competitive conditions, liquidity of global markets, international and regional political conditions, regulatory and legislative developments, monetary and fiscal policy, investor sentiment, availability and cost of capital, technological changes and events, outcome of legal proceedings, changes in currency values, inflation, credit ratings and the size, volume and timing of transactions, as well as, other risks described elsewhere in this report and our prospectus.